tokio-rs/tokio-rfcs/tokio-reform.md

 Another footgun we want to watch out for is accidentally trying to spin up multiple executors on a single thread.
-The most common case is using `current_thread::block_until` on, say, a thread pool's worker thread.
+The most common case is using `thread::block_until` on, say, a thread pool's worker thread.

 We can mitigate this easily by providing an API for "executor binding" that amounts to a thread-local boolean: